Sato-Tate groups of some weight 3 motives: Group-theoretic classification

 as in \cite[(3.1)]{FKRS12}.
 As indicated in \cite[\S 3]{FKRS12}, we have $Z=\{\pm \Id\} \subseteq G^0$ and $N = \Unitary(2) \cup J(\Unitary(2))$ for

 We thus obtain two groups: $\Unitary(2)$ and $N(\Unitary(2))$.

 \begin{remark} Note that $\Unitary(2)$ is missing from \cite[Theorem~3.4]{FKRS12} even though it satisfies the Sato-Tate axioms as formulated in \cite[Definition~3.1]{FKRS12}.
-The reason is that axiom (ST2) is stated incorrectly there: it fails to include the condition that the conjugates of $H$ generate a dense subgroup of $G^0$; see \cite[8.2.3.6(i)]{Ser12}.
+The reason is that axiom (ST2) is stated incorrectly there: it fails to include the condition that the Hodge circles generate a dense subgroup of $G^0$; see \cite[8.2.3.6(i)]{Ser12}.

 Let us see this point more explicitly.
 Let $\theta\colon \Unitary(1) \to \Unitary(2)$ be a continuous homomorphism.
 The map $\Unitary(1) \times \SU(2) \to \Unitary(2)$ taking $(u,A)$ to $u A$ is an isogeny of degree $2$ with kernel generated by $(-1, -\Id_2)$.
 We may thus identify $\Unitary(2)/\SU(2)$ with $\Unitary(1)/\{\pm 1\}$ and then with $\Unitary(1)$ via the squaring map.
 There must then exist an integer $a$ such that for all $u \in \Unitary(1)$, the image of $\theta(u)$ in $\Unitary(1)$ is $u^a$.
 The formula $u \mapsto u^{-a} \theta(u)^2$ defines a homomorphism $\Unitary(1) \to \SU(2)$, so there must exist an integer $b$ such that for all $u \in \Unitary(1)$, the image of $u \in \Unitary(1)$ in $\SU(2)$ has eigenvalues $u^b$ and $ u^{-b}$.
 The eigenvalues of $\theta(u^2)$ must then be $u^{a+2b}$ and $u^{a-2b}$.
-If we then embed $\Unitary(2)$ into $\Unitary(4)$, the image of $\theta(u^2)$ has eigenvalues $u^{a+2b}, u^{a-2b}, u^{-a+2b}, u^{-a-2b}$.
+If we then embed $\Unitary(2)$ into $\USp(4)$, the image of $\theta(u^2)$ has eigenvalues $u^{a+2b}, u^{a-2b}, u^{-a+2b}, u^{-a-2b}$.

 In this paper, we get a Hodge circle by taking $\theta$ as above with $a = 4, b = 1$.
-By contrast, in the setting of $\cite{FKRS12}$, the eigenvalues must be $u^2, u^2, u^{-2}, u^{-2}$, in some order.
+By contrast, in the setting of \cite{FKRS12}, the eigenvalues must be $u^2, u^2, u^{-2}, u^{-2}$, in some order.
 We may assume without loss of generality that $a+2b = 2$; we must then have $a - 2b \in \{-2, 2\}$, implying that either $a=0$ or $b=0$.
 If $a=0$, then the conjugates of the image of $\theta$ all lie inside $\SU(2)$, and if $b=0$, then the conjugates all lie inside $\Unitary(1)$.
 Thus no Hodge circle can exist. \end{remark}